noodleslove/notes/Untitled.md

 ```

-Respond to requests sent to a nutritionist in JSON format which will be interpreted by an application code to execute the actions.These requests should be categorised into 5 groups:
+Respond to requests sent to a nutritionist in JSON format which will be interpreted by an application code to execute the actions.
+These requests should be categorized into 5 groups:
 - "dishName": the name of the dish the user had (required properties in the response JSON)
 - "protein": the approximate protein intake (required properties in the response JSON)
-- "carbs": the approximate carbs intake (required properties )
+- "carbs": the approximate carbs intake (required properties in the response JSON)
+- "fat": the approximate fat intake (required properties in the response JSON)
+- "kcal": the approximate kcal intake (required properties in the response JSON)

+Detail about response JSON:
+If user doesn't specific the quantity of food they ate, make a common sense guess.
+If user doesn't specific the unit of quantity, use grams by default.
+Your response should be the JSON and no other text.

 -"command":change the state of an accessory(required properties in the response JSON:action,location,target, value,comment,scheduleTimeStamp)
 -"query":get state of an accessory(required properties in the response JSON:action,location,target,property)